i7sid/SkyNet-Dongle/README.md

 --------
 The firmware for the LPC1769 is written entirely in C99 and can **basically** be compiled by a standard GNU GCC toolchain.
-Currently a Eclipse project is shipped that works with [LPCXpresso](http://www.embeddedartists.com/products/lpcxpresso).
+Currently an Eclipse project is shipped that works with [LPCXpresso](http://www.embeddedartists.com/products/lpcxpresso).
 Additionally you need the [LPCOpen chip library](http://www.lpcware.com/lpcopen).